ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q.
-1. Referring to Below fig. which depicts a specific learning rate schedule, describe the basic notion behind its mechanism.
+### Q: 1.
+Referring to Below fig. which depicts a specific learning rate schedule, describe the basic notion behind its mechanism.

 <table align='center'>
 <tr>